nestjs/docs.nestjs.com/content/fundamentals/circular-dependency.md

 ### Circular dependency

-The circular dependency occurs when for example, class A needs class B, and class B needs class A as well.
-Nest permits creating **circular dependencies** between both providers and modules, but we advise you to avoid whenever it's possible.
-Sometimes it's really difficult to avoid this kind of the relationships, that's why we have provided some ways to deal with this issue.
+A circular dependency occurs when two classes depend on each other.
+For example, class A needs class B, and class B also needs class A. Circular dependencies can arise in Nest between modules and between providers.
+While circular dependencies should be avoided where possible, you can't always do so.
+Nest enables resolving **circular dependencies** using a technique called _forward referencing_.

 #### Forward reference

-The **forward reference** allows Nest referring to references which aren't defined so far.
-When `CatsService` and `CommonService` depend on each other, both sides of the relationship need to use `@Inject()` and the `forwardRef()` utility, otherwise Nest won't instantiate them because all of the essential metadata won't be available.
-Let's see the following snippet:
+A **forward reference** allows Nest to reference classes which aren't yet defined using the `forwardRef()` utility function.
+For example, if `CatsService` and `CommonService` depend on each other, both sides of the relationship can use `@Inject()` and the `forwardRef()` utility to resolve the circular dependency.
+Otherwise Nest won't instantiate them because all of the essential metadata won't be available.
+Here's an example:

 ```typescript
 @@filename(cats.service)